tareqballanadvokat/Advokat_Connect3/README.md

 - OWA.ClientSendingFile
 - OWA.SignallingServer - project for PoC based on signalling erver implementated in SipSorcery
 - OWA.SignallingClient - project for connecting to the Signalling server

+- OWA.TCPServer - project for connecting TCP:80 connection - basic TCPClient listener made
+- OWA.TCPClient - project for connecting on TCP:80

+- OWA.SipTCPServer - project for connecting via TCP connection based on SIPSorcery library
+- OWA.SipTCPClient - project for connecting via TCP connection based on SIPSorcery library

+- OWA.SignallingServer -Sip SERVER based on UDP port 8081 which receives massegaes -
+- OWA.SignallingClientMultiCommunicaton - based on UDP:8081 client in SipSorcery
+- OWA.SipUDPClient - another one project for connecting on UDP:8081 in C# only